 The following config should be used when Nextcloud is placed within a subdir of the webroot of your nginx installation.
-In this example the webroot is located at /var/www and the Nextcloud instance is accessed via http(s)://cloud. example.com/nextcloud/
+In this example the Nextcloud files are located at /var/www/nextcloud and the Nextcloud instance is accessed via http(s)://cloud.example.com/nextcloud/.
+The configuration differs from the "Nextcloud in webroot" configuration above in the following ways: